arangodb/arangodb-php/README.md

 require dirname(__FILE__) .
 DIRECTORY_SEPARATOR .
 'ArangoDB-PHP' .
 DIRECTORY_SEPARATOR . 'autoload.php';

-// set up some aliases for less typing later use triagens\ArangoDb\Connection as ArangoConnection;
+// set up some aliases for less typing later use triagens\ArangoDb\Collection as ArangoCollection;
+use triagens\ArangoDb\CollectionHandler as ArangoCollectionHandler;
+use triagens\ArangoDb\Connection as ArangoConnection;
 use triagens\ArangoDb\ConnectionOptions as ArangoConnectionOptions;
 use triagens\ArangoDb\DocumentHandler as ArangoDocumentHandler;